 A. Yes!
-If you are meeting with a counselor for the first time, please bring unofficial transcripts form other colleges you have attended if you have questions about transferring credits to Muskegon Community College or completing a degree at MCC.
+If you are meeting with a counselor for the first time, please bring unofficial transcripts from other colleges you have attended if you have questions about transferring credits to Muskegon Community College or completing a degree at MCC.
 If you are coming in to register, think about the days and times you’d like to go to school.
 You may also want to look over classes you are interested in taking in the MCC Course Catalog.

 Q. How many times can I retest in Accuplacer?

 A. Students are allowed to take the Accuplacer test twice.
-You will need to call to make an appointment to test at the MCC Testing Center: (231) 777-0394.
-We recommend that you review the questions for the Accuplacer test with Accuplacer’s free study app.
-If you feel that your Accuplacer scores do not reflect your ability, see an academic counselor to discuss your concerns.
+You will need to call to make an appointment to test at the MCC Testing Center: firstname.lastname@example.org or (231) 777-0394.
+We recommend you review the questions for the Accuplacer test with Accuplacer’s free study app.
+If you feel your Accuplacer scores do not reflect your ability, see an academic counselor to discuss your concerns.
 The counselor will evaluate your request and provide you with retest referral if appropriate.

 Q. I don’t know what I am going to major in or if I am going to transfer.
 How do I know what courses to take?

 A. A counselor in the Counseling and Advising Center can help you begin to make these decision and suggest good courses to take.
 You can also make an appointment with our Career Services and Transfer Coordinator to help you identify your career interest areas and assist with transfer information.